dev-masih/defgraph/README.md

 * `vector3` position
 #### **return:**
 * `number` Newly added node id

+> **Note:** Single nodes with no route attached to them are not participating in any routing calculations and it's better to remove them if you'r not using them.
 ---
 ### map_add_route(source_id, destination_id, is_one_way)
 Adding a two-way route between two nodes, you can set it as one way or two way.